Amol-Kulkarni91/starter-blog/content/blog/2019-01-15-the-butler.md

 The process of natural selection starts with the selection of fittest individuals from a population.
 They produce offspring which inherit the characteristics of the parents and will be added to the next generation.
 If parents have better fitness, their offspring will be better than parents and have a better chance at surviving.
 This process keeps on iterating and at the end, a generation with the fittest individuals will be found.

 #### Genes
 Genetic algorithm needs a gene set to build upto the target variable.
-In this particular case, the genset will be the alphabets from a-z in both small and capital letters.
-Space and exclamation (!) mark are also included.
+In this particular case, the genset will be the alphabets from a-z in both cases.
+Space, period, and exclamation (!) symbol are also included.

 ```python
 import random  # Imported to generate random samples